insert-website-here/insert-website-here.github.io/README.md

 ## they blocked the normal one so I made this
 This is a website, and here we do many things
 - Create many cool/funny things
-- Aims to create a experiance that lets you go away from your normal browser and use this instead
+- Aims to create a experience that lets you go away from your normal browser and use this instead
 - Is honestly kinda cool
 - Has some funnies
 - Uses HTML, Javascript and CSS